mogeko/gatsby-remark-plantuml-lite/README.md

 And it will act as a plugin for `gatsby-transformer-remark` / `gatsby-plugin-mdx`.

-**This plugin is implemented using pure TypeScript, using the [Web Server API](http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000) officially provided by PlantUML, and does not need to depends on Java and Graphviz locally.**
+**This plugin is implemented using pure TypeScript, using the [Web Server API][plantuml_server] officially provided by PlantUML (or your own PlantUML server), and does not need to depends on Java and Graphviz locally.**

 ## How to use